pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

- Despite the numerous advances in building web interfaces in the last few years, the control of the DOM and the application layout is still highly dependent on [jQuery](https://jquery.com/).
-The 10-year-old library is still an integral element of almost every web application out there.
+ Despite the numerous advances in building web interfaces in the last few years, the control of the DOM and the application layout is still highly dependent on [jQuery](https://jquery.com/); The 10-year-old library is still an integral element of almost every web application out there.
 Although this is not necessarily a bad thing, jQuery was initially built for different purposes and its more modern uses have started to cause issues and its role has become somehow vague.
 Front-end applications have become increasingly complex, with all kinds of unrelated components, ecnapsulated views and other elements trying to interact together.

 In this guide, the use of Redux will be explored as a possibility for alleviating the current challenges in controlling the layout of an Angular 2 application.
-You will learn how to represent some of the logic for controlling the layout in a reducer function and how the logic can be applied in a use case.
+You will learn how to represent some of the logic for controlling the layout in reducer functions and have it demonstrated in an actual use case.

 ###  Taming your application layout

 Since Redux came out, state management for front-end applications went through a revolution.
-My team and I have field-tested Redux with Angular 2 and the resulting productivity boost have been tremendous.
+My team and I have field-tested Redux with Angular 2 and the resulting productivity boost has been tremendous.
 Redux has not only allowed us to ship faster, but it increased the overall maintainability of our codebase by encapsulating most of the crucial logic in a single place and  providing an easy to test architecture.

 We liked Redux so much that we wanted to control _everything_ with it.
-One of our most recent projects was building a very UI-intensive application and we decided to experiment by giving the reducers in the applicaiton a little bit more resposibility than just controlling the data.
+One of our most recent projects was building a very UI-intensive application and we decided to experiment by giving the reducers in the applicaiton a little bit more resposibility than just controlling data.

 We found out that "reduxifying" the layout leads to numerous benefits and adds great flexibility to controlling the layout of the applicaiton.
 It made previously difficult use cases a breeze to implement.

+##### *Three key benefits of using Redux for your layout*

- * Persist the state of your layout such as keeping the sidebar opened or closed when changing routes.
+ * ** Persist the state of your layout such as keeping the sidebar opened or closed when changing routes.**
- * Control the layout in any point of the application, without worrying how components are related.
+ * **Control the layout in any point of the application, without worrying how components are related or injecting a specific service.**
+ * **Chain layout actions with other events such as saving of data server-side or changing a route**

 # Setup
  > The examples  below will be done with [ng-boostrap]() since it's one of the most popular libraries with Angular 2 components for Bootstrap 4.
 However, you can also implement these examples with other component libraries such as [Material Design](https://github.com/angular/material2) by following the same design principles and making small adjustments to the code so that it works with the API of the corresponding library.